Prescriptions

 - calls should be made 5 or 6 working days before your prescription due date.

-- use the internet without a password at nhs.uk.
+- use the internet without an app or password at nhs.uk.

 - the request should be submitted 7 or 8 working days before your prescription due date.